 Recipient of the New York Foundling Award presented by the National Orphan Train Complex for orphan train history preservation.

 Recipient of The Founders Award presented by the National Orphan Train Complex

 Minnesota Historical Society winning essayist awards.

-A concentrated graduate level study course has been developed by professors of Brooklyn College and built on Wendinger’s books.
+A concentrated graduate level study course has been developed by New York college professors built on Wendinger’s books.